BabylonJS/Babylon.js/Exporters/3ds Max/readme.md

 Animations are exported by sampling keyframes which can generate a lot of data.
 To reduce file size, you can opt to use linear interpolation instead of bezier or TCB.

+## Consideration about bones
+To ensure that bones are correctly exported, you have to use the Skin modifier.
+Skin should be positioned at origin.

 ## Apache License 2.0 (Apache)

 Apache License